Thailand–United States relations: 19th century

 In 1983, on the occasion of the 150th anniversary of relations, it was revealed that President Jackson had given Nangklao a gold sword with designs of an elephant and an eagle chased on a gold handle.
 The king was also presented a proof set of American coins, which included the "King of Siam" 1804 dollar struck in 1834.
 The set, minus a Jackson gold medal, was purchased for a record $8.5 million by Steven L. Contursi on November 1, 2005, from an anonymous owner described as "a West Coast business executive", who purchased it for over $4 million four years before.

-In May 1856, Townsend Harris, a representative of President Franklin Pierce, negotiated a modified treaty with representatives of King Mongkut (Rama IV) that granted Americans additional extraterritorial rights.
+In May 1856, Townsend Harris, a representative of President Franklin Pierce, negotiated another American–Siamese Treaty with representatives of King Mongkut (Rama IV) that granted Americans additional extraterritorial rights.
 Stephen Mattoon, an American missionary who acted as Harris's translator, was appointed the first United States consul to Siam.